Azariel-Tesfaye/Azariel-Youtube-clone-1st-project/README.md

 ## Getting Started

-To view the project, simply open the `index.html` file in your web browser.
+To view the project, simply You can check out the project live [here](https://azariel-tesfaye.github.io/Azariel-Youtube-clone-1st-project/Azariel-Youtube-clone-1st-project/index.html)!
 ## Future Improvements

 Although this is my first project and it's quite basic, I have plans to expand it in the future.
 Some improvements I'm considering include: